menu icon

 Other side of the heart:

-Hdc into the next 4 stitches, 2dc into the following stitch, 4tr into the next stitch, dc into the next stitch.
-Then ch x2 and sl st into the same stitch.
+Hdc into the next 4 stitches.
+Dc x2 into the following stitch.
+Tr x4 into the next stitch.
+Make a dc in the next stitch.
+Then ch x2 and sl st over the sl st you made at the conclusion of the first round.

 You should now have a heart shape.
 Fasten off and leave a tail for sewing.